 And he said it's also clear from its inception, the evidence produced by the investigation was consistently exculpatory.

-Nevertheless, the investigation, the surveillance was pushed forward for the duration of the campaign and deep into the into President Trump's administration.
+Nevertheless, the investigation, the surveillance was pushed forward for the duration of the campaign and deep into President Trump's administration.

-He also said FBI officials misled the FISA court, omitted critically exculpatory facts from their filings, and suppressed or ignored information, negating the reliability of their principal source in a rush to maintain surveillance warrants on members of the Trump campaign, followed up by the criminal investigator at this point, the U.S. attorney uh Durham, John Durham.
+He also said FBI officials misled the FISA court, omitted critically exculpatory facts from their filings, and suppressed or ignored information negating the reliability of their principal source in a rush to maintain surveillance warrants on members of the Trump campaign, followed up by the criminal investigator at this point, the U.S. Attorney Durham, John Durham.

-He said, The utmost respect, our investigation is not limited to, like what she's saying is Horwitz's limitations to developing information from within component parts of the Justice Department.
+He said, with the utmost respect, our investigation is not limited to, like what he's saying is Horowitz's limitations, to developing information from within component parts of the Justice Department.

 Put it this way.

-And what they are what they are telegraphing here is very plain for anyone to see.
+And what they are telegraphing here is very plain for anyone to see because what did we learn today?

-We learned everything we told you was true.
+We learned everything we told you is true.

-As a matter of fact, that actually that only was three other things.
+As a matter of fact, that actually only was three other things.

 Yeah, he was working for the CIA.